U.S. Stocks Climb on Strong Jobs Report

 The jobs data suggest that the U.S. may be in what's sometimes described as a "Goldilocks" economy -- strong enough to ease fears of an imminent recession, but not so strong as to prompt the U.S. Federal Reserve to increase interest rates in an effort to rein in inflation.

 Three Fed rate cuts this year -- the most recent on Wednesday -- helped fuel the market's rally by encouraging businesses to borrow more and driving investors out of low-yielding government bonds in favor of riskier assets.
-Friday's report offers the Fed little impetus for a further rate cut at this time.
+Friday's report offers the Fed little impetus for a further rate cut at this time, many investors said.

 The jobs report showed consumer demand continues to hold up U.S. economic growth, even amid weakness in manufacturing and skittishness about trade, said J.J.
 Kinahan, chief market strategist for TD Ameritrade.